 Why would I choose a hybrid split over a traditional split system

 Though a hybrid system may seem like a more sensible choice for giving you the option of either electric or gas heat, these hybrid systems function better and are more effective in mild or moderate climates.
 They can be an excellent way to save money on your energy bill during the winter.

 Duct Free (Mini-Split) System

-The upside to a duct free system is that you individual climate control of each individual’s room that you have a system mounted in.
-If you want to run your AC or heater in one room but not another, a duct free heating and cooling system makes it easy to do that.
+The upside to a duct-free system is that your individual climate control of each individual’s room that you have a system mounted in.
+If you want to run your AC or heater in one room but not another, a duct-free heating and cooling system make it easy to do that.
 As such, this type of system can be a great way to conserve energy and save money in the long term, as you won’t be wasting energy on rooms or areas of your space that aren’t used as regularly as others.
 Be aware that this type of system does require vigilant cleaning and maintenance.

 Packaged Heating and Air

 This is perhaps the least seen and most unique type of heating and air unit on the market.
 This is a single unit that contains both heating and air conditioning capabilities.
 These are difficult to spot because they are commonly installed either in an above-home storage area or the attic.

 These are compact units that don’t take up a lot of space, which makes them ideal for smaller houses and homes.
 Another huge plus to a packaged heating and air system is that they are easier to maintain than other types of units.
 You ordinarily find these types of units in climates that have mild winters, because the electrical heating units on these aren’t as efficient as the larger heating units that we have covered thus far.